Sphingidae: Life cycle

 Most species are multivoltine, capable of producing several generations a year if weather conditions permit.
 Females lay translucent, greenish, flattened, smooth eggs, usually singly on the host plants.
 Egg development time varies highly, from three to 21 days.

 Sphingid caterpillars are medium to large in size, with stout bodies.
 They have five pairs of prolegs.
 Usually, their bodies lack any hairs or tubercules, but most species have a "horn" at the posterior end, which may be reduced to a button, or absent, in the final instar.
 Many are cryptic greens and browns, and have countershading patterns to conceal them.
 Others are more conspicuously colored, typically with white spots on a black or yellow background along the length of the body.
 A pattern of diagonal slashes along the side is a common feature.
-When resting, the larva usually holds its legs off the surface and tucks its head underneath (praying position), which, resembling the Great Sphinx of Giza, gives rise to the name "sphinx moth".
+When resting, the caterpillar usually holds its legs off the surface and tucks its head underneath (praying position), which, resembling the Great Sphinx of Giza, gives rise to the name "sphinx moth".
 Some tropical larvae are thought to mimic snakes.
 Larvae are quick to regurgitate their sticky, often toxic, foregut contents on attackers such as ants and parasitoids.
 Development rate depends on temperature, and to speed development, some northern and high-altitude species sunbathe.
 Larvae burrow into the soil to pupate, where they remain for two to three weeks before they emerge as adults.

-In some Sphingidae, the pupa has a free proboscis, rather than being fused to the pupal case as is most common in the macrolepidoptera.
+In some sphingids, the pupa has a free proboscis, rather than being fused to the pupal case as is most common in the macrolepidoptera.
 They have a cremaster at the tip of the abdomen.
 Usually, they pupate off the host plant, in an underground chamber, among rocks, or in a loose cocoon.
 In most species, the pupa is the overwintering stage.